 The Override Rate levied by the City of Oakland is authorized for long term funding of pension funds and has been authorized through 2026.
 The Override Rate levied by the East Bay Regional Parks District will not be retired until 2020 and the EBMUD Special District override rate will be retired in 2015.
 Override rates levied by the Oakland Unified School District prior to December 31, 1988 will be retired after fiscal year 2008-09.
-We have incorporated the appropriate retirement dates of these Override Tax Rates in the projection and have assumed the combined RDA eligible portion of the override tax rates for the City of Oakland and the East Bay Regional Parks and general levy tax rate constant at \$1.1632 per \$100 of assessed value until their retirement in 2026 and 2020 respectively.
-The projection assumes only the one percent general levy tax rate for all years after 2026.
+We have incorporated the appropriate retirement dates of these Override Tax Rates in the projection and have assumed the combined RDA eligible portion of the override tax rates will decline to only the one percent general tax levy after the expiration or retirement of the existing Override Rates authorized prior to December 31, 1988.